sandoval/java-interview/CHALLENGE.md

 ## Requirements

+### Specifics

+The application currently serves multiple API endpoints.
+You **must** implement an authentication and authorization strategy for this application.

+- Access to all endpoints **must** be authenticated by a previously registered user.
+- There **must** be two possible access profiles (read and write).
+- Endpoints that make any changes to the database **must** be available only to users with write access profile.
+- Endpoints that only retrieve and display information **must** be available to only to users with read access profile.

 ### Universal login (authentication)

 There **must** be a central point of authentication for all users and applications.

-- Single implementation of authentication logic to make sure all rules are followed by all applications.
-- Single service access to user credentials, making it easier to protect them.
-- Changes to the authentication process may be done without interfering with any clients.
-- **must** be easy to add new applications for the same user pool.
+- It **must** be easy to add new applications for the same user pool.
+- Authentication solution **must** support email addresses for user identification.
+- Authentication solution **must** support user self-service account creation, requiring only email verification.
+- User accounts **must** have the read access profile automatically assigned upon account creation.
+- Authentication solution **must** support hundreds of thousands of users.
+- Authentication user interface **should** be localizable and available at least in English, Portuguese and Spanish.
+- Authentication solution **should** support phone numbers for user identification in the future.
+- Authentication solution **should** support SSO integration in the future.

 ### Browser-based authentication

 Authentication **must** be done on an up-to-date OS-provided browser.

-- Users are educated to only provide their credentials on a browser to the authenticated domain.
-- Authentication experience will be uniform across all clients (web, mobile apps, etc).
-- Easier to implement bot and DDoS mitigation strategies.
+- Browser authentication **should** have bot mitigation strategies in place.
-- Most up-to-date technologies are first available on browsers (e.g. passkeys).

-### OAuth2
+### OAuth2 and JWTs

-Authorization **must** be implemented using OAuth2.

-- Battle-tested and widely used standard for authorization.
-- Enables several authorization flows for different types of clients, such as confidential (e.g. third-party APIs), public (e.g. web, mobile apps) and ones with limited input (e.g. hardware devices).
-- Allows for limiting the scope of the authorization according to the client or user.
-- Allows for refreshing credentials for long-lived sessions.

-### JSON Web Tokens (JWTs)

-Authorization **must** be implemented using JWTs.
+Authentication and authorization **must** be implemented using OAuth2 and JWTs.

-- Token validity may be verified locally with cryptography (no network requests required).

-### Other requirements

-- Authentication user interface **must** be localizable and available at least in English, Portuguese and Spanish.
-- Authentication solution **must** support both email addresses and phone numbers as methods for user identification.
-- Authentication solution **should** support SSO integration.
-- Authentication solution **must** provide bot-mitigation tools.
-- Authentication solution **must** support hundreds of thousands of users.
-- There **must** be a way of restricting what any user can do in the platform, for example restricting some users to only read from the platform and others to read or write to the platform.
+- Authorization **must** use OAuth2 and JSON web tokens (JWTs).

 ## What we expect